-2. Optional Income Protection cover for members employed on a permanent basis
+2. Income Protection cover for Permanent employees

 Below we have explained our intention in providing Income Protection insurance cover to you and how the definitions that are used to assess Income Protection claims are applied in practice.
-This information is intended as a guide to assist the understanding of your insurance, but you should always read this Insurance Guide as the insurer will use the equivalent terms and definitions set out in your policy when assessing eligibility for cover or any claim.
+This information is intended as a guide to assist the understanding of your insurance, but you should always read this Corporate Insurance Guide as the insurer will use the equivalent terms and definitions set out in your policy when assessing eligibility for cover or any claim.